Update from Definitive Healthcare Corp. (DH): A steady trajectory - The Dwinnex

 Revenue Estimates

-10 analysts predict $56.64M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 10 analysts.
 It ranges from a high estimate of $57M to a low estimate of $56.4M.
 As of the current estimate, Definitive Healthcare Corp.’s year-ago sales were $43.08M, an estimated increase of 31.50% from the year-ago figure.
 For the next quarter, 10 analysts are estimating revenue of $61.59M, an increase of 33.00% over than the figure of $31.50% in the same quarter last year.
 There is a high estimate of $62.41M for the next quarter, whereas the lowest estimate is $60.96M.

 A total of 11 analysts have provided revenue estimates for DH’s current fiscal year.
 The highest revenue estimate was $224.08M, while the lowest revenue estimate was $222M, resulting in an average revenue estimate of $222.83M.
 In the same quarter a year ago, actual revenue was $166.15M, up 34.10% from the average estimate.
 Based on 12 analysts’ estimates, the company’s revenue will be $279.94M in the next fiscal year.
 The high estimate is $286.34M and the low estimate is $274M.
 The average revenue growth estimate for next year is up 25.60% from the average revenue estimate for this year.